busolagbadero/Auxillary-Projects/aux-project.md

 ##created a directory called Shell and moved Onboarding_users to Shell directory.

-##Created files names.csv ,id_rsa ,id_rsa.pub using touch command.
+##Created files ' names.csv ' , ' id_rsa ' , ' id_rsa.pub ' using  ' touch ' command.

-##Private key was copied to the file id_rsa and public key was copied to the file name  id_rsa.pub
+##Private key was copied to the file ' id_rsa ' and public key was copied to the file ' id_rsa.pub '

-##Names were entered into names.csv, which the script would utilize to generate new users.
+##Names were entered into ' names.csv ', which the script would utilize to generate new users.

 ![today vs 8](https://user-images.githubusercontent.com/94229949/175747241-15c6ba36-1274-4338-bb78-c97c89d8e90f.png)

-##Created a group called developers where all new users will be added to using the 'groupadd' command.
+##Created a group called developers where all new users will be added to using the ' groupadd ' command.

-##Changed permission on the Onboarding_Users file using 'chmod +x' command
+##Changed permission on the Onboarding_Users file using ' chmod +x ' command

 ##Ran the Shell Script